 Use Guest Relations -- Guest Relations at the parks are very useful (City Hall at the Magic Kingdom).
 They have numbers they can contact to see where everyone will be making appearances.
 If your child has been aching for a photo with Donald Duck, when you arrive at the park in the morning, your best bet would be to go to Guest Relations.
 They can find out for you where the good spots are to spot that duck.
-Though, these schedules are always subject to change, there's a good chance of finding them.
+These schedules are always subject to change, but there's a good chance of finding your favorites this way.

 Woohoo!
 There they are!
 Um, now what?

-Lining Up -- Okay you've found out where your desired character is, now how to get to that character.
+Lining Up -- OK, you've found out where your desired character is, now how to get to that character.
 Waiting at the entrance they come out at is not recommended.
 Pluto needs his space just like everyone else.
-If you find out they'll be coming out at 4:50pm, try to arrive about 5 minutes prior.
+If you find out they'll be coming out at 4:50 p.m., try to arrive about 5 minutes prior.

-At Magic Kingdom, in Toontown they have already set up queue lines.
+At Magic Kingdom if a line begins to form, they set up queue lines.

 Be ready -- That means having those pens ready, those books open, your cameras ready, and your video cameras rolling!
 By all means, take the lens cap OFF.
 Don't have your camera turned around backwards and take a picture of your (now blinded) face.
 Don't forget to put your name and address or hotel in the autograph book.
 You'd be surprised how many are lost...